rweichler/aite/README.md

-OP Lua build system.
+# Sexy Lua build system for iOS jb dev

-Super good for jailbreak development. ez pz lemon squeezy.
+Docs coming soonish.
+For now, look at `targets.lua` to see how sexy this is.

 This will be used to build Lucy and HamannBoard.
 And eventually MoonBoard.

-Docs coming soonish.